 Visitor Visas (B Visas)

-The B Visa category is designed for foreign citizens who wish to visit the US temporarily either for business or for pleasure.
-The two categories of B Visa are B-1 and
+The B visa category is designed for foreign citizens who wish to visit the U.S. temporary either for business or pleasure.
+The two categories of B visa are B-1 and B-2.

-B-1 Visas are for foreign citizens who visit the US for business purposes.
-These reasons could include: consulting with business associates, attending conferences, or negotiating a contract.
+B-1 visas are for foreign citizens who want to visit the U.S. for business purposes.
+These reasons can include consulting with business associates, attending a professional convention or conference, settling an estate, or negotiating a contract.

-The B-2 Visa is for those visiting the US for pleasure, tourism, or medical treatment.
-This includes visiting family members, sightseeing, activities of a social or service nature, and performing in athletic or musical events with no remuneration.
-If you are accompanying a family member who is receiving medical treatment, you will also need a B visa.
+B-2 visas are for those visiting the U.S for tourism.
+These reasons can include vacation, visiting loved ones, medical treatment, activities of a social or service nature, and performing in athletic or music events with no remuneration.
+If you are accompanying a family member who is receiving medical treatment, you will also need a B-2 visa.

-You may also travel to the US for both business and pleasure in which event you will be issued a B1/B2 visa.
+If you are traveling to the U.S. for both business and pleasure, you will be issued a B-1/B-2 visa.

-*Please note that if you are traveling to the US to study or work in any capacity as a journalist, crew member, etc. you will need a different, appropriate visa.
-If you plan on taking more than 18 hours of class a week, even if they are not counting toward a degree you must obtain a student visa.
+There are certain travel purposes not permitted on visitor visas, these include activities such as studying, employment, paid performances, permanent residence in the United States. *Please note that if you are traveling to the U.S. to study or work in any capacity as a journalist, crewmember, etc. you will need a different, appropriate visa.
+If you plan on taking more than 18 hours of class a week, even if they are not counting toward a degree, you must obtain a student visa.
 In addition, if you are attending a lecture, conference, or classes which will count toward a degree, you will need a student visa.

 You may apply for a visitor visa at any US consulate or embassy, though it is recommended that you apply at the one with jurisdiction over your place of permanent residence because it may be harder to qualify for the visa outside of your country of permanent residence.
 The consular officer at the embassy or consulate will determine whether you qualify for the visa.